naninovel/docs/docs/guide/managed-text.md

 Managed text feature allows to manage (replace) various text elements used throughout Naninovel like the in-game UI and characters' display names using localizable documents.

-To generate the managed text documents, use managed text tool accessible via `Naninovel -> Tools -> Managed Text` context menu.
+To generate the managed text documents, use managed text tool accessible via `Naninovel -> Tools -> Managed Text` editor context menu.

 ![Managed Text Tool](https://i.gyazo.com/2897fb4799b829bb9ae0781bd11c2508.png)

 Using "Select" button, select path to store the managed text documents (should be `./Resources/Text` by default) and press "Generate" button to create the documents.

+You can also create managed text document with `Create -> Naninovel -> Managed Text` asset context menu.

 Each line in managed text document is an expression in the following format: *Path*: *Value*, where *Path* is the path to the text variable and *Value* is the value of that variable.
 For example, here is the default contents of the "UITitleMenu" document, which corresponds to the title (main) menu UI: